Short Story: The path that knows

-After a few minutes pass, he shakes his head as if to remove from his head a heavy weight and for the first time in a long time, he smiles.
-His smile at first trembles at the edges but slowly forms fully.
-He starts to feel warm and light.
-He looks up and catches the warmth of the sun with his face.
+He stands for a few minutes in silence, then he shakes his head as if to remove from his head a heavy weight and for the first time in a long time, he smiles.
+His smile at first trembles at the edges but slowly forms fully, the wrinkes on his eyes tremble as a face that had been used to scowling and sometimes hissing, lightened.

 He starts to feel warm and light and as he looks up he catches the warmth of the sun on his face.